Dejai/iris/pages/users/README.md

-# IRIS Beta Pages
+# IRIS User Pages

-The pages in this repository are build primarily using Bootstrap 3.3.5.
+The pages in this repository were built to be shared with users of the IRIS application.

+******are build primarily using Bootstrap 3.3.5.
 They were built as a personal initiative and as a way to help guide users through new IRIS features.

 ___